State removes fiscal monitor from Pleasantville School District

-PLEASANTVILLE — The Pleasantville Public Schools district will soon be relieved of a state-appointed fiscal monitor for the first time in more than a decade.
+PLEASANTVILLE — The local public school district will soon be relieved of its state-appointed fiscal monitor for the first time in more than a decade.

 "The District has demonstrated and sustained sufficient fiscal stability over the past few years and remediated the circumstances warranting the initial appointment of the monitor," New Jersey Department of Education spokesperson Michael Yaple said Wednesday.
 "The state monitor successfully completed her contract term and the continued presence of a monitor in the district is no longer necessary."